Guido Ascanio Sforza di Santa Fiora

 Guido Ascanio Sforza di Santa Fiora (26 November 1518 – 6 October 1564) was an Italian cardinal, known also as The cardinal of Santa Fiora.

+Life

-Born in Rome, he was the son of Costanza Farnese and therefore grandson of Pope Paul III, brother of Cardinal Alessandro Sforza (1565), uncle of Cardinal Francesco Sforza and great-uncle of Cardinal Federico Sforza (1645).
+Born in Rome, he was the eldest son of Costanza Farnese and therefore grandson of Pope Paul III.
+His father was Bosio II, Count of Santa Fiora.
+His younger brother was Cardinal Alessandro Sforza (1565).
+He was the uncle of Cardinal Francesco Sforza and great-uncle of Cardinal Federico Sforza (1645).
 During his time as a cardinal he served as legate as well as administrator of different towns and episcopal sees.

 His ecclesiastical career started very early with his selection as Bishop of Montefiascone e Corneto, nowadays Diocese of Viterbo, Acquapendente, Bagnoregio, Montefiascone, Tuscania e San Martino al Monte Cimino on 12 November 1528 when he was not quite ten years of age.

-He resigned on 4 June 1548.
+Cardinal

+His maternal grandfather, Alessandro Farnese, was elected Pope on 13 October 1534.
+(Costanza Farnese had been born to Alessandro's mistress before he became a priest.)

+While still a student at the Collegio degli Ancarani, Sforza was created a cardinal deacon in the consistory of 18 December 1534 by Pope Paul III with the Deaconry of Santi Vito, Modesto e Crescenzia.
+The elevation to the cardinalate of his grandsons, Alessandro Farnese, aged fourteen, and Sforza, aged sixteen, displeased the reform party and drew a protest from the emperor, but this was forgiven when, shortly after, he introduced into the Sacred College Reginald Pole, Gasparo Contarini, Jacopo Sadoleto, and Giovanni Pietro Caraffa.